TheOtherTridentGuy/multithreaded-ssh-server/README.md

 # multithreaded-ssh-server
-A SSH server with multithreading to handle simultaneous connections
+A SSH server with multithreading to handle simultaneous connections.
+> Includes wrappers for easy channel I/O!